1. INTRODUCTION

 7. ADVICE WITHIN EARLY CHURCH LETTERS

 Finally, let’s look at some of the ‘love-based’ guidance offered on Christian behaviour in the later pages of the Bible.
 The following quotations are from ‘letters’ (also known as “epistles”) contained in those later pages.
-These letters were written at least 20 years after Jesus’ death.
+These letters were written well after Jesus’ death.
 That is about the time that the Christian Church was beginning to shape up, in readiness to spread out through the civilising world!

-The letters were forwarded by their writers, offering advice to people practising in the growing Christian Church.
+The letters, forwarded by their writers at that time, offered advice to people practising in the growing Christian Church.
 That is as it rolled out, as examples, through areas known today as Italy, Greece and Turkey (Republic of Türkiye).
 The letters selected in this subsection relate to ‘how Christians should behave lovingly towards other people, especially other Christians’.
 Take your time reading them.
 I personally accept them as the ‘real deal’.

 (And I offer a big thanks to Usha Borde, a voluntary adviser, who helped me research this stuff.)

-In what follows, please note that I firstly offer brief meanings of Bible verses that follow, and then quote the actual verses themselves.
+In what follows, please note that I firstly offer ‘brief meanings’ of the Bible verses that follow, and then I quote the actual verses themselves.
 Let’s have a look then at some examples of advice on Christian behaviour, that were included in those early letters:

-1) Rather then abuse their God-given freedom, the Lord’s followers must serve one another lovingly:
+1) Rather than abuse their God-given freedom, the Lord’s followers must serve one another lovingly:

 You my brothers, were called to be free.